Skip to main content

 As a minimum, the transactions file needs to contain the following columns with information:

-• Date: the date of the payment (the date formatting needs to be YYYY-MM-DD).
+• date: the date of the payment (the date formatting needs to be YYYY-MM-DD).

-• Description: this field contains information about the transaction needed to identify the service or vendor.
+• description: this field contains information about the transaction needed to identify the service or vendor.
 It is always present in an exported statement but is named differently from bank to bank.
 This field is sometimes called: text, recipient or similar.

-• Amount: the amount of the payment.
+• amount: the amount of the payment.

-• Currency: the currency in which a charge was made (USD, EUR, SEK etc).
+• currency: the currency in which a charge was made (USD, EUR, SEK etc).

 Link to an example .csv file (containing the same data as the picture below)